kunalk4/basic-api-sqlalchemy/README.md

 # Environments

+The subdirectory should

+This project uses <code>pipenv</code> to install packages and associated dependencies.
+Please <code>pip install pipenv</code>

 The environment variables for this proejct can be found in the app/.env folder.
-Using the <code>dotenv<code> package
+Using the <code>dotenv</code> package